 This hugely depends on the function of the building and its layout though.
 If your building has winding corridors, various floors and houses many people, you will need more fire alarms.
 If you manage a large open space, such as a warehouse, you can probably space your fire alarms further apart.

-Fire Alarm Maintenance Checklist
+Fire Alarm Maintenance Checklists

 To make sure that you are maintaining your fire alarms, check out the below checklist.
 Methodically going through these points can give you an accurate indicator as to whether your fire alarms are working properly.